borderyz/neurowaves-lab-documentation/docs/source/4-meg-experiments-gallery/experiments/psychtoolbox/attention-experiment.rst

 ^^^^^^^^^^^

-In this experiment, the participant is asked to pay attention (attend) to the left side of the screen, then targets will appear randomly either on the right or the left side for 10 minutes.
+In this experiment, the participant is asked to pay attention (attend) to the left side of the screen, then targets will appear randomly either on the right or the left side for 10 minutes every 1.3 seconds.
 The participant is then asked again to attend to the right side of the screen and the targets will appear aswell randomly either left or right side.